The Countries Hardest Hit By Russia's Trade Ban

 - UK public support for imposing additional sanctions on Russia as of February 2015UK public support for imposing additional sanctions on Russia as of February 2015

-- Gross domestic product (GDP) growth rate in Brazil 2020Gross domestic product (GDP) growth rate in Brazil 2020
+- Forecast on gross domestic product (GDP) growth in selected countries until 2015Forecast on gross domestic product (GDP) growth in selected countries until 2015

 - Who may use the "Chart of the Day"?